estansifer/factoriomods/ctg/README.md

     * Many smaller changes
  * 0.1.1 Union and Intersection take any number of arguments instead of just two.
 Fixed bug in AllWater, thanks sintri on the forums for being the first person to find a bug.
-Added Rectangle pattern and changed Circle to take an optional center arugment.
+Added Rectangle pattern and changed Circle to take an optional center argument.
  * 0.1.0 Added Distort, Jitter, Checkerboard, AllLand, AllWater, Rotate, Affine, Tile, AngularRepeat, Invert, Smooth, KroneckerProduct, IslandifyCircles, SquaresAndBridges, and CirclesAndBridges patterns.
 Multiple backwards incompatible changes.
 Made compatible